Toy Piano

 Sie ist Pianistin im Ensemble Experimental des SWR-Experimentalstudios Freiburg und ist darüber hinaus immer wieder auch in anderen kammermusikalischen Formationen tätig.
 Mit dem Klangkünstler Peter Vogel hatte sie von 2003-2012 das Improvisationsduo für Live-Elektronik und präpariertes Klavier.

 I am a pianist and performer —live on stage, with an audience—is at the heart of what I do and who I am.
-Lately, I have been working intensively as soloist with orchestras such as Polish National Radio Symphony Orchestra, RAI National Radio Symphony Orchestra, SWR Symphony Orchestra, WDR Symphony Orchestra and RSO Berlin with conductors as Brad Lubman, Robert Treviño, Yaroslav Shemet, Michael Wendeberg and Bas Wiegers.
+Lately, I have been working intensively as soloist with orchestras such as Polish National Radio Symphony Orchestra, RAI National Radio Symphony Orchestra, SWR Symphony Orchestra, WDR Symphony Orchestra and RSO Berlin with conductors as Brad Lubman, Robert Treviño, Yaroslav Shemet, Arash Yasdani, Michael Wendeberg and Bas Wiegers.
 Those includes premieres of piano concertos by Malin Bång, Christian Winther Christensen and Simon Steen-Andersen.

 My on-going project since 2007, Movement to Sound, Sound to Movement, combines piano with multimedia, electronics, and video.
 Music is also a visual art: my visual perception influences the sounds I produce, just as what an audience hears is affected by what they see in performance.
 Through this project,,,